Meet the Studio

 With dedication to refining his craft, and a hunger to learn more about the trombone and the world of music; Daniel is pursuing an orchestral career and a teaching position as a trombonist at an establishment of higher education.

-He is excited to work with Dr. Edwards and the trombone studio during his time at ASU, and is looking forward to everything he will learn from this wonderful opportunity.
+He is excited to be working with Dr. Edwards and the trombone studio during his time at ASU, and is looking forward to everything he will learn from this wonderful opportunity.

 Wendy Ostaszewski